bryanapperson/blog/content/musings/the-odyssey/index.md

 hurry to return home.
 Eventually, with the help of the Phaeacians, a lawful people, he returns home.
 There he restores the law and regains marital unity.

-Penelope is the anti-Clytemnestra; she is everything Helen is not.
+Penelope is the anti-Clytaemestra, standing by her family against suitors rather than betraying them; she is everything Helen is not.
 She is the ideal wife, as seen by Agamemnon in Hades, loyal, long-suffering, wise, holding the walls against the dissolution of hearth and home.
 She is faithful and sacrifices endlessly to defend Telemachus, spending twenty years of her prime